This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHILE YOU ARE HERE:

 Let your child rest.
 For infants, sleeping long hours and napping are normal.
-Ask your child's caregiver when your child may return to normal activity.
+Ask your child's healthcare provider when your child may return to normal activity.

 Stay with your child for comfort and support as often as possible while he is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.